01Know Your Guest Profile

 - Cocktail receptions require a minimum of 1 hour before dinner.

 - Working breakfasts or lunches should incorporate menu items that can hold up for longer periods of time without ruining the integrity of the food.

 Choose the appropriate room layout that supports your event objectives and the scheduled meals.
 If you're serving a meal, the tables will be filled with used dishes and glassware, in addition to binders, notepads, and pens.
 If you're holding a separate cocktail reception, know that round cocktail tables can only comfortably handle smaller plates and drinks.
 It's important to choose the best room and table setup and allow space for people to move as needed.
 Consider these room setup tips:

-- U-shape and rectangle table layout to promote discussion, but are less accommodating for buffet meals
+- U-shape and rectangular table layouts promote discussion, but are less accommodating for buffet meals.

 Regardless of the setup, allow for people to spread out.
-For instance, you might consider setting a 10 person banquet table for only 8.
+For instance, you might consider setting a 10-person banquet table for only eight prople.

 09Consider the Final Presentation of Food and Beverage

-It said by the best chefs that we eat with our eyes and our nose before actually tasting.
+It is said by the best chefs that we eat with our eyes and our noses before actually tasting the food.
 Whether it's served plated or buffet, a catered meal should by visually colorful, fragrant, and most importantly appetizing.
 The presentation of food should make your guests want to eat it.
 It means linens and decorations that complement the theme of the meal.
 If it doesn't look good and smell good, your guests will not be happy.

 Plan a Catered Event Menu That Will Impress Your Guests